OnePlaceSolutions/EmailColumnsPnP/README.md

 Deploy OnePlace Solutions Email Columns to a Site Collection
 ============================================================

-This document the steps to deploy the OnePlace Solutions Email Columns to a site collection.
+This document describes the steps to deploy the OnePlace Solutions Email Columns to a site collection.
 The deployment requires the use of PowerShell and SharePoint Patterns and Practices (PnP) PowerShell cmdlets.

 Pre-requisites
 --------------

-1. SharePoint Online, SharePoint 2016 on-premise, SharePoint 2013
+1. SharePoint Online, SharePoint 2019 on-premise, SharePoint 2016 on-premise, or SharePoint 2013
     on-premise.

 2. PowerShell v3.0 or greater installed on the machine.
 Windows 10/8.1